Key Takeaways

 These limits aren't arbitrary.
 They protect:

-- Road infrastructure: Heavy trucks damage pavement and bridges exponentially more than lighter vehicles
+- Road infrastructure: Heavy trucks damage pavement and bridges exponentially more than lighter vehicles.
+Studies have shown that a single overweight truck can cause the same road damage as thousands of passenger vehicles.

-- Other motorists: Overweight trucks are more dangerous in every collision scenario
+- Other motorists: Overweight trucks are more dangerous in every collision scenario, transferring greater kinetic energy on impact

 How Overweight Trucks Cause Accidents